8 Wonders Of The World | Are They Worth Visiting?

 Built: 700BC

-Traverse the length of the Great Wall of China, a testament to human ingenuity and perseverance.
-Stretching over 13,000 miles, this remarkable feat of engineering offers breathtaking views of the Chinese landscape and a glimpse into the country’s storied past.
+Walk a section of the Great Wall of China, that showcases human ingenuity and perseverance.
+Stretching over 13,000 miles, this remarkable feat of engineering offers views of the Chinese landscape.

 Best Time of the Year to visit